By Jay Carlisle, IBO Research Director

 We’ll be analyzing the data this winter and hope to repeat the same survey effort in 2022.
 We can then use this data to design a robust long-term monitoring program for Cassia Crossbills and the habitat upon which they rely.
 The timing of our intensive survey effort gives us a great opportunity to examine crossbill use of these forest types immediately after a big fire, and ideally for years to come so we can measure how they respond in real time.
 Longer-term monitoring will also allow for us to examine potential responses to habitat restoration efforts by the Sawtooth National Forest and partners.
 We know from Dr. Benkman’s monitoring from 2003-2018 the population of Cassia Crossbills has shrunk and then recovered at least once.
 Thus, if numbers do indeed fall over the next few years, it won’t necessarily be catastrophic – especially if we can avoid additional massive fires in the coming years.
 Fingers crossed!

 This article is part of our 2021 end of the year newsletter!
-View the full newsletter here, or click “older posts” below to read the next article.
+View the full newsletter here, or click “older posts” at the end of the page to read the next article.

 Make sure you don’t miss out on IBO news!
 Sign up to get our email updates.